saleshunt/n8n-mcp-sse/N8N_MCP_SERVER_DEPLOYMENT_AND_AGENT_ITERATION_PLAN.md

         cd path/to/n8n-mcp-server
         git init
         git add .
-        git commit -m "Initial commit of working n8n-mcp-server with local build setup"
+        git commit -m "Initial commit of n8n-mcp-server with Supergateway integration in Dockerfile"
         ```
-    *   **Rationale:** Version control is essential for managing code, tracking changes, and deploying to platforms like Railway (which often integrate with Git).
+    *   **Rationale:** Version control is essential for managing code, tracking changes, and deploying to platforms like Railway.

-*   **Step 1.2: Refine Dockerfile for Production Best Practices (Minor Adjustments if Needed)**
+*   **Step 1.2: Verify Dockerfile with Supergateway Integration**
-    *   **Action:** Review the current `n8n-mcp-server/Dockerfile` (the multi-stage one that builds from local source).
+    *   **Action:** Confirm the `n8n-mcp-server/Dockerfile` uses Supergateway in its `CMD` to wrap the `node build/index.js` command and expose it.
         ```dockerfile
         # Stage 1: Build the application
         FROM node:18-slim AS builder